tensorflow/tensorflow/g3doc/Canonicalization.md

     canonicalize "x + x" into "x * 2", because this reduces the number of uses of x by one.

-TODO: These patterns are currently defined directly in the canonicalization pass, but they will be split out soon.

 ## Globally Applied Rules

 These transformation are applied to all levels of IR: